radamus/queuemanager/README.md

 var queue = new Queue(awsqueue, queueURL);

 methods:
-- queue.sendMessage("messagebody", callback); - put single message into the queue
+- queue.sendMessage("messagebody", callback); - puts single message into the queue
--	queue.receiveMessage(callback); - receive single message from the queue and delete it
+-	queue.receiveMessage(callback); - receives single message from the queue and deletes it